 In the stock market, volume stands for the total quantity of shares traded for any security.
 For example, at the time of writing, the daily trading volume of Reliance Industries was 81 lakh shares.
 The average volume indicator helps in identifying the average volumes in a stock over a specific period.
 As of May 2021, the one-month trading volume of Reliance’s stock was 78 lakh shares.

 High volumes in a stock indicate higher investor interest in buying or selling a stock.
-Low volumes suggest a lack of liquidity and that only a small number of traders/investors are interested in the stock.
+Low volumes suggests lack of liquidity and a few traders/investors take interest in the stock.

 Momentum shows the rate at which prices of a stock are changing over time and helps identify a trend.
 Rising prices indicate a bullish momentum, and falling prices indicate bearish momentum.
 A price vs. volume analysis can also help in spotting momentum.